 By default, the IRS taxes LLCs as partnerships.
 The LLC uses pass-through taxation, and owners pay self-employment and income taxes without the business itself first being taxed.
 However, unlike partnerships, LLCs can elect to pay taxes as a C corporation or S corporation.
 For some LLCs, this could lower the company’s tax burden.

-If you choose to be taxed as a C corporation (the default form of corporation), you’ll be taxed twice on your profits — once at the entity level and then at the individual level when you file your personal tax returns.
+If you choose to be taxed as a What is a C corporation? (the default form of corporation), you’ll be taxed twice on your profits — once at the entity level and then at the individual level when you file your personal tax returns.
 Despite this double taxation, certain LLCs may benefit from this tax structure, as it has the most possible deductions.

-Being taxed as an S corporation also has pass-through taxation, but it also allows LLC members to earn money from the business both from its profits and by being paid a salary.
+Being taxed as an S corporation (please see our What is an S Corp? page) also has pass-through taxation, but it also allows LLC members to earn money from the business both from its profits and by being paid a salary.
 In some instances, this could reduce the self-employment taxes members pay because they would pay the Social Security/Medicare portion of their taxes on their salary, but not their share of the LLC’s profits.

 When considering the difference between a partnership and LLC, the biggest disadvantage is that the LLC has additional costs and maintenance.
 To form an LLC, you must file Articles of Organization or a similar formation document with your state and pay a one-time fee.
 In most states, you must also file an annual or biennial report and pay an accompanying fee to keep your business in good standing.